 To introduce the remaining interventions, we used an ad-hoc approach, as shown in Figure 2.
-The facilitator mentioned and discussed each of these interventions with the developers during the Threat Assessment, the mitigation discussions, and the subsequent On-the-job Training sessions, using comments from the developers as cues.
+The facilitator mentioned and discussed each of these interventions with the developers during the Threat Assessment, the mitigation discussions, and the subsequent sessions, using comments from the developers as cues.